day8/re-frame/docs/WIP/MentalModelOmnibus.md

 You design what's flowing and then you hang functions off the loop at various points to look after the data's phase changes.

-Sure, right now, you're thinking "lazy sods - make a proper Computer Science-y diagram".
+Sure, right now, you're thinking "lazy sod - make a proper Computer Science-y diagram".
 But, no.
 Joe Armstrong says "don't break the laws of physics" - I'm sure you've seen the videos - and if he says to do something, you do it (unless Rich Hickey disagrees, and says to do something else).
-So, this diagram, apart from being a plausible analogy, and bordering on useful, is practically PROOF that re-frame is doing physics.
+So, this diagram, apart from being a plausible analogy which encourages you to look differently at re-frame, is **practically proof** it does physics.

 ## It does Event Sourcing

-How did that exception happen, you wonder, shaking your head?
+How did that exception happen, you puzzle, shaking your head?
 What did the user do immediately prior to the exception?
 What state was the app in that this event was so disastrous?

 To debug, you need to know this information:
  1. the state of the app immediately before the exception
- 2. What final event then caused your app to fall in a screaming mess.
+ 2. What final `event` then caused your app to fall in a screaming mess

 Well, with re-frame you need to record (have available):
- 1. A recent checkpoint of the app state in `app-db` (perhaps the initial state)
+ 1. A recent checkpoint of the application state in `app-db` (perhaps the initial state)
- 2. all the events `dispatch`ed since the last checkpoint, up to the point where the exception occurred.
+ 2. all the events `dispatch`ed since the last checkpoint, up to the point where the exception occurred

 Note: that's all just data. **Pure, lovely loggable data.**